 When Kent was in the Marines over in Japan, this yakisoba recipe was his favorite dish.
 I found a recipe online recently (and of course changed some things and adapted it to make it healthier) and he said it was right on the money!
 Our kids all LOVE this, too, which surprised me since it has cabbage in it.
 It reminds me a little of a Chicken Lo-Mein type dish.
 Let me know if you like it! ***You can easily make this low-carb/grain-free by leaving out the pasta!

-- 1 Tablespoon Rapadura or other natural sugar (increase amount to taste)
+- 1 Tablespoon organic palm sugar or regular organic sugar (increase amount to taste)

 - 1 small onion (good without these, too)